RobinTheSprite/vacations/cheese-and-wine/Overview.md

 #### New Territory
 I can recall briefly passing through Schiphol Airport on our way to somewhere else before, but none of us have done a proper tour of Belgium, The Netherlands, or Denmark.
 It would be a new experience for all of us.

-#### It Alliterates
-Self explanatory.
-Good trips should have good names.

 ### Time to Complete: ~3 weeks